Project Oval: Reaching the Oyster Limit (2019)

+Subsequent contactless-only expansions pushed well beyond the old Oyster boundaries, extending to Reading (including intermediate Thames Valley branches), Luton Airport Parkway, and Welwyn Garden City.

+South East Expansion

-Following a consultation in 2019, the Department for Transport (DfT) made a procurement to deliver contactless PAYG ticketing to circa 233 stations in the south east of England, to be delivered by 2024.
-The contactless system needs to be integrated with the existing CPAY system in use in and around London.
-The contract was awarded to Transport for London (TfL) for £68.1 million.
+Following a 2019 consultation, the Department for Transport (DfT) commissioned a massive expansion to bring contactless PAYG to roughly 233 stations across the South East of England.
+Transport for London (TfL) was awarded the £68.1 million contract to integrate this expanded network with London's existing contactless system..

 Phase 1

 On 4 July 2023, DfT announced that Phase 1 of Project Oval would encompass 53 stations across various lines, with contactless ticketing expected to be active by the end of 2023.
 As of 2 February 2025, 47 of these stations have begun accepting contactless payments: